JasonJZLiu/Gesture-Controlled-5-DOF-Robotic-Arm-using-Computer-Vision/README.md

 Finally, run the main Python file, titled "Gesture_Controlled_Robotic_Arm_Python_Code.py".
 Ensure that the Arduino is plugged in so that the Python program can send the PWM signals to the Arduino.

-## More information regarding this project:
+## More Information Regarding this Project:
 The following is a demo video of this project: https://www.youtube.com/watch?v=PDEdxRVkMdo